dbierer/php-i-jan-2019/README.md

 file:///D:/Repos/PHP-Fundamentals-I/Course_Materials/index.html#/7/45

 ## TODO:
+* Q: Do you have an example of reading a formatted stream?
+* A: Use `fscanf()` with a pattern which matches the proprietary data format
+     * TODO

+* Q: Please find examples of HTML/PHP and PHP/HTML as per the latest labs
+* A:

 ## Q & A
 * Q: Please have a look at `/homework/olawale/lab4/readDirctories.php` and get it working.
 * A: Done

-* Q: Do you have an example of reading a formatted stream?
-* A: Use `fscanf()` with a pattern which matches the proprietary data format

 * Q: Do you have an example of using `static` to parse a directory tree?
 * A: See sample program in this repository: `sandbox/public/functions_recursive_parse_dir_tree.php`